 I thought I remembered how grating the cadence was, but I was wrong.
 Timbre has sown seeds of malice under my skin anew.
 The old threat has never felt so close.

-But I always came prepared.
-Scrambled up to stand on my feet and both of my hands casually dove into pockets.
+Stuffed my hands into the pockets.
 He watched the moves fixedly.
 Lashless eyes were wide, engrossed.
 Fervent.

 My thumb caressed the voice box.
 Should I just beg?
 Explain, shift the blame?
 Call him clingy, ridicule and demand he piss off already?
-Ask, just how the fuck he had found me – just in case I manage to survive this?
+Ask how he had found me – just in case I manage to survive this?

 I should already be paying for my insolence, but the soldier stood still.
 Waiting.
 Courtesy?
 I suppose, in this back-and-forth game, the ball was in my court now.
 He wanted to see what ridiculous trick I was about to pull next.
 My life was but an entertainment to this bored highborn.